-The customer feedback loop consists of many moving parts.
-You collect feedback, discuss, prioritize, and arrange it all into a roadmap.
+The customer feedback loop consists of many moving parts:

 The feedback cycle should always end with communicating what’s finished.
 Brownie points for also explaining where to find it, and how to use it.

-We built it to close the feedback loop, notify customers about changes, and encourage engagement.
+We built it to close the feedback loop, notify customers, and encourage engagement.
 All in one place!

-You might be thinking that if you have a public roadmap, why do you need Changelog?
+You might be thinking: If I have a public roadmap, why do I need a changelog?

 Not everyone is constantly keeping an eye on what you’re up to.
 This means that many customers might be missing out on awesome new features.